EduardoPac/unit-tests-mobile-sample/README.md

 The use of unit tests is a necessary practice for our codes to ensure that the expected behavior of each component of the system is performed correctly.
 In the mobile world, the importance of this practice becomes **inevitable**, as we are talking about several devices with different configurations.
 After testing a code, we can predict errors before we even release a new version of the application.

-The sera from the guidelines were divided into:
+The guidelines were divided into:

 - [Packages used for testing](#packages-used-for-testing)
 - [Good test creation practices](#good-test-creation-practices)